Bidirectional Sync Conflict Resolution in ServiceNow: Fix It with an Attribute Authority Matrix

 Global last-write-wins with no source weighting

-The sync was configured with one blanket resolution rule: most recent write always wins, regardless of source reliability or data freshness.
+The sync was configured with one blanket resolution rule: most recent write wins, regardless of source reliability or data freshness.
 When a manual entry overwrites discovery data, the CMDB trusts the most recent action, not the most trustworthy source.

-How the attribute authority matrix fixed it
+How the attribute authority matrix resolved bidirectional sync conflict resolution

 An attribute authority matrix assigns each CI attribute class to a single authoritative source.
-For ServiceNow deployments using bidirectional sync, it separates discovery-owned attributes — hostname, IP address, OS version, installed software — from manually-maintained attributes such as owner, cost center, and business service alignment.
+For ServiceNow deployments using bidirectional sync, it separates discovery-owned attributes (hostname, IP address, OS version, installed software) from manually-maintained attributes such as owner, cost center, and business service alignment.
 Once defined, write access is scoped to match, preventing conflicting writes at the field level rather than the record level.

 The fix required three changes:

-- Define an explicit attribute authority matrix that names which source owns which attributes.
+1. Define an explicit attribute authority matrix that names which source owns which attributes.

-- Restrict write access for each team and integration to its designated attribute scope.
+2. Restrict write access for each team and integration to its designated attribute scope.

-- Add conflict notification that alerts the Configuration Manager within 15 minutes when a write conflict occurs.
+3. Add conflict notification that alerts the Configuration Manager within 15 minutes when a write conflict occurs.

 The attribute authority matrix looked like this: